Columbia Pictures: 2020s

 The sign of Columbia Pictures at Sony Pictures Studios in Culver City, California.

 In April 2021, Sony signed a deal with Netflix, Inc. and The Walt Disney Company that allows Sony's titles from 2022 to 2026 to stream on Netflix, Hulu and Disney+.
 Netflix signed for exclusive "pay 1 window" streaming rights, which is typically an 18-month window following its theatrical release, and Disney signed for "pay 2 window" rights for the films, which would be streamed on Disney+ and Hulu as well as broadcast on Disney's linear television networks.

 On December 17, 2021, Columbia released Spider-Man: No Way Home.
 The movie grossed over $1 billion in the box office, being the first film since the start of the COVID-19 pandemic to gross $1 billion.
-The film became Sony Pictures' highest-grossing release.
+The film became Sony Pictures' highest-grossing releasebefore overtaken by Spider-Man: Brand New Day in 2026 with $2.022 billion dollars box-office gross.

 On January 10, 2024, Sony Pictures celebrated the centennial anniversary of the founding of Columbia Pictures with a new motion logo; the centennial print logo was previously revealed on November 14, 2023.
 The motion logo, which was used throughout Columbia's 2024 slate, made its theatrical debut in the 2024 re-release of Spider-Man: Across the Spider-Verse (2023).

-On January 31, 2024, it was announced that Columbia Pictures have collaborated with Kojima Productions for a game under the working title Physint.
-Described as both a film and game, it is scheduled to enter full development after Death Stranding 2.

 International film production

-In 1998, Columbia Pictures began launching local-language film units to produce local films in Brazil, Germany, Russia, Asia, India and had short-lived units in Spain and Mexico.
+In 1998, Columbia Pictures began launching local-language film units to produce local films in Brazil, Germany, Russia (from 2007 to 2021), Asia, India and had short-lived units in Spain and Mexico.

 Deutsche Columbia Pictures Filmproduktion produces films for German-speaking territories.
 The unit's first film was Anatomy, which became the highest-grossing German-language film of 2000.
 However, after the box office failures of What to Do in Case of Fire?, Viktor Vogel – Commercial Man, Big Girls Don't Cry and Anatomy 2, the unit was closed down in 2003.
 The unit was later relaunched in 2008, with its first film Friendship! being released in 2010.

 Columbia Pictures Film Production Asia produces films for Chinese-language territories and was based in Hong Kong.
 The unit's notable productions are Not One Less, Crouching Tiger, Hidden Dragon, Big Shot's Funeral and Kung Fu Hustle.
 The unit closed after the release of the Hong Kong film Jump in 2009.
 In 2014, Columbia Pictures began striking partnerships with Chinese production companies to make Chinese-language films starting with Monk Comes Down the Mountain in 2015.